oracle/nosql-dotnet-sdk/README.md

 ## <a name="examples"></a>Examples

-Examples are located under *Oracle.NoSQL.Driver.Samples* directory.
-In Visual Studio, you can open the examples solution *Oracle.NoSQL.Driver.Samples.sln*.
+Examples are located under *Oracle.NoSQL.SDK.Samples* directory.
+In Visual Studio, you can open the examples solution *Oracle.NoSQL.SDK.Samples.sln*.
 Each example is in its own sub-directory and has its project file and the main program *Program.cs*.